fgimian/macbuild-ansible/README.md

       a different volume
     - Microsoft Office and VMware Fusion are large downloads; it would be good if we could find a way to use a local installer for these
-    - Strange history issue with Terminal when using Ctrl+R to search previous commands
 * OS X
     - **Finder**: Sidebar containing favourites and so forth
     - **Dock**: Setup the Dock with the appropriate icons